 We took a cab back to a studio space with the same artist and did a family collage of the water lilies.
 We got a little bit of a feeling of what it would be like to be a Parisian, and then of course we have the keepsake of the collage.
 The favorite thing we did in Paris that I would not have thought of was having a private cruise on the Seine River, in a Venetian yacht — that was so much fun.

 In the Loire, we went out of our way to Saumur, where they have the elite training school for military show horses.
 They did a show, but they also walked us through each phase of the horse’s training.
 We had great tour guides in the Loire at the chateaux, Chenonceau and Chambord, as well.
 They were locals, very knowledgeable about local history and excited to share it.

 I think one of the girls’ favorite things to do in the Loire was going to the house that Da Vinci had lived in.
 They have an amazing garden in the back where they’ve recreated a lot of his inventions that he was never able to realize.
 The kids could manipulate the devices and play with them … they were wonderful!

 I really felt like everyone we dealt with at Family Twist went above and beyond.
 We were blown away.
 The price tag may look daunting, but it was so worth every penny.
 I feel like it made every minute we were there so much more relaxed for me and so much more entertaining for the kids — they learned a lot while they were having fun.
 I can’t recommend it highly enough.

 Need help planning a wonderful family vacation?
-Send us a request and one of our Family Vacation Advisors will follow up directly!
+Visit our Connect with a Travel Advisor page and one of our Family Vacation Advisors will follow up directly!